 Types of common EMC Emissions Testing

-Essentially, the tests are centered on measuring the electromagnetic emission levels of the product, aiming to adapt the emissions to fall within the approved spectrum.
+Essentially, the tests are centered on measuring the electromagnetic emission levels of the product, aiming to adopt the emissions to fall within the approved spectrum.
 In this way, the product becomes compatible with other products.
 There are various techniques being employed to measure this radiation level and radiation type.
 Some of these types are:

 Radiated emissions and radiated disturbances